 - 1 ½ tbsp (15g) white chocolate

 - 1/2 tbsp (5g) white chocolate , for tempering

-- Prepare chocolate biscuit dough.
-In a large bowl combine flour with sugar, almonds, cocoa powder and salt.
-Incorporate chilled butter to the flour mixture, using a pastry blender, a fork or a pastry processor, until crumbs are formed.
+- In a large bowl combine flour with sugar, almonds, cocoa powder, and salt.
+Incorporate chilled butter into the flour mixture, using a pastry blender, a fork, or a pastry processor, until crumbs are formed.
 Add water and stir until incorporated.
-Wrap it with plastic, shape into a disc and refrigerate for at least 30 minutes.
+Wrap it with plastic, shape it into a disc, and refrigerate for at least 30 minutes.

-- Roll the dough between two pieces of parchment paper or plastic wrap until it's about 8 1/2 inch (21cm) in diameter.
+- Roll the dough between two pieces of parchment paper or plastic wrap until it's about 8 1/2 inches (21cm) in diameter.

-- Use a 8 inch (20 cm) ring to cut a circle.
+- Use an 8-inch (20 cm) ring to cut a circle.
 Remove the excess dough.
 Refrigerate the dough for about 30 minutes before baking.

 - Prick the circle of dough with a fork and bake for 12-15 minutes.
-Allow to cool completely.
+Allow cooling completely.

 - Separate egg whites from yolks.
 Add ¾ cup (150g) sugar over the yolks and mix until creamy.
 Add vanilla and mix to combine.

 - In a medium bowl whisk flour with cocoa powder, baking powder and salt and incorporate into the yolk mixture.